pschool-in/curriculum/content/grammar/new-topics/common occupations.md

 ### 6. Photographer

 A photographer is a person who is an expert at taking perfect pictures.
-There are different types of areas where photographers work like weddings, company events, wildlife, travel, film industry, modeling industry, etc.
+There are different areas where photographers work like weddings, company events, wildlife, travel, film industry, modeling industry, etc.

 ### 7. Actor

 An actor/actress is a person who has skills for acting.
 They can easily play the role of any character assigned to them.
-Actors work in performing arts like theatre, movies, plays, shows, street plays, etc.
+Actors work in performing arts like theatre, movies, plays, TV shows, street plays, etc.

 ### 8. Dancer